cnagib/CV/README.md

 # CV
-This CV was last updated August 2024.
+This CV was last updated November 2024.